-That is during the peak of the great wildebeest migration, from late June to August or early September.
+That is during the peak of the Wildebeest Great Migration, from late June to August or early September.
 And in the calving season from January to mid-March.
-But, that's not the whole story.
+But, that's not the whole story about when to go on Serengeti safaris.

-The game viewing in Serengeti National Park is spectacular at any time of year!
-And the weather in Tanzania is great for most of the year.
+The game viewing in Serengeti Park is spectacular at any time of year!
+And the weather is great for safaris in Tanzania for most of the year.

 Serengeti National Park is a year-round safari destination.

-So, there's more than one best time for Serengeti Safaris in Tanzania.
+So, there's more than one best time to visit the Serengeti in Tanzania.

 Every season has its advantages for Serengeti safaris, as well as its disadvantages.
 Below we'll cover the pros and cons of each time of year in Serengeti National Park.

-Although the Serengeti is a year-round safari destination, the great migration is the main attraction.
-So the peak of the migration is arguably the very best time for a Serengeti Safari.
-The migration is, after all, the reason why most people visit the Serengeti National Park and Tanzania.
+Although the Serengeti is a year-round safari destination, the Great Migration is the main attraction.
+So the peak of the migration is arguably the very best time to visit Serengeti.
+The wildebeest migration is, after all, the reason why most people visit the Serengeti National Park and Tanzania.

-The great migration is a massive annual wildlife trek in East Africa.
+The Wildebeest Great Migration is a massive annual wildlife trek in East Africa.
 Every year, almost 2 million grazers migrate across the open plains with predators in tow.

 This mass movement of animals is also known as the wildebeest migration.
 With about 1,5 million wildebeest creating the bulk of this 800km-long wildlife migration.
 Joined by 200,000 zebras and thousands of gazelles and other antelopes.
 Attracting all kinds of hungry predators.
 The migration moves through the Serengeti National Park in Tanzania and the Masai Mara in Kenya.